 Commencement of Building or Subdivision Works

-After obtaining development consent and before commencement of building or subdivision works an applicant must appoint a principal certifying authority (PCA).
+After obtaining development consent and before commencement of building or subdivision works an applicant must appoint a principal certifier (PC).

-The Council or a private accredited certifier may be appointed as the Principal Certifying Authority (PCA).
-The PCA is responsible for ensuring that the work is undertaken in accordance with the approved development consent, the plans and specifications approved under the construction certificate and relevant building regulations.
-An accredited certifier, appointed as the PCA, has a similar role and responsibility as that of the Council.
+The Council or a private accredited certifier may be appointed as the Principal Certifier (PC).
+The PC is responsible for ensuring that the work is undertaken in accordance with the approved development consent, the plans and specifications approved under the construction certificate and relevant building regulations.
+An accredited certifier, appointed as the PC, has a similar role and responsibility as that of the Council.

-Where a private accredited certifier is appointed as the PCA you must advise Council, at least two days before work commences, of the PCA's name and the date when development works are to commence.
+Where a private accredited certifier is appointed as the PC you must advise Council, at least two days before work commences, of the PC's name and the date when development works are to commence.

-Upon completion of the development works and prior to the occupation or use of the development you must first obtain an Occupation Certificate from the Principal Certifying Authority.
+Upon completion of the development works and prior to the occupation or use of the development you must first obtain an Occupation Certificate from the Principal Certifier.